 New techniques allow for faster recovery from liposuction procedures.
 The length of the recovery will depend on how extensive of an operation the patient undergoes.
 Generally, post-operative instructions call for plenty of rest and limited movement in order to speed up the healing process and reduce the recovery time.
 A support garment may need to be worn for several weeks after the surgery, depending upon which area(s) are selected to utilize the liposuction procedure.
 Patients sometimes report minor pain associated with surgery which can be treated effectively with oral medication.
 While complications are rare, patients can minimize the risk for potential problems by carefully following the directions given after surgery.

 For some of our before & after pictures, visit: https://thelettcenter.com/before-after/

 Revolutionary Body Contouring

-Whether you’d like to lose a few pounds in traditional areas — your waist, thighs and bottom — or finely sculpt your arms, neck or chest, VASER Lipo gives you the results you want.
+Whether you’d like to lose a few pounds in traditional areas — your waist, thighs and bottom — or finely sculpt your arms, neck or chest, VASER Lipo* may give you the results you want.

 The VASER Lipo Difference

-Unlike traditional liposuction, VASER Lipo results in less trauma and fast recovery.
+Unlike traditional liposuction, VASER Lipo may result in less trauma and fast recovery.